 Store microsites can also be used to display a product or service inventory.
 A recent Internet Retailing study revealed that 74% of customers would like to see whether an item they’re searching for can be bought locally, highlighting how this service is valued by customers, whilst driving qualified footfall to the outlets.
 Product information can then also be integrated with click and collect or click and reserve offerings, further prompting the customer to make the journey from online to in store.

 From an SEO standpoint, search engines and their shopping section such as Google Shopping prefer pages that are rich with content.
 Having a product inventory or a list of services offered at each outlet helps to provide this, and also allows the brand to appear in results for local product or service searches such as “luxury watches Birmingham” or “red dress near me”.

 5. Provide fresh commercial content

-In terms of SEO, as search engines values fresh content, promotions and other types of commercial content, which serve as another means of increasing search position.
+In terms of SEO, search engines value fresh content, promotions, and other types of commercial content, which serve as another means of increasing search position.
 SEO rankings can then be enhanced further by ensuring local content, including discounts and offers, are visible on Google My Business and Google+.

 Local search strategies are key tool brands must use to retain a competitive edge.
 Through using the right platforms and tools when implementing a local SEO strategy, brands can expect to see an increase in web traffic, footfall and sales.
 In addition, the above techniques have proven to enhance the customer experience, resulting in improved customer loyalty and retention.